-Today, VERMOD has set over 50 zero-energy modular homes around the state and employs 15 Upper Valley residents.
-Through its partnership with Efficiency Vermont’s Mobile Home Replacement Program, VERMOD to build affordable homes for low- and moderate-income Vermonters with a special focus on replacing mobile/manufactured homes with ZEM.
+Today, Vermod has set over 75 zero-energy modular homes around the state and employs 20 Upper Valley residents.
+Partnering with Efficiency Vermont’s Zero Energy Modular (ZEM) Program, Vermod continues to provide affordable housing for low- and moderate-income Vermonters with a special focus on replacing mobile/manufactured homes with ZEM.